Pembroke Welsh Corgi Lifespan

 The Pembroke Welsh Corgi has an average lifespan of 12-15 yrs.
 With proper nutrition, exercise, and veterinary care, many Pembroke Welsh Corgis live full, healthy lives.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi benefits from care tailored to its physical and behavioral profile.
 What sets the Pembroke Welsh Corgi apart from other herding breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Factors Affecting Longevity